Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

-Making your array behave like a deque can cause there to be more frequent resizings (eg you could do one towards the right side, then on the very next insert have to do one towards the left side) and unused space (because some empty space will tend to be kept both to the left and right ends).
+Making your array behave like a deque can cause there to be more frequent resizings (eg you could do one towards the right side, then on the very next insert have to do one towards the left side) and more unused space (because some empty space will tend to be kept both to the left and right ends).

 So there are drawbacks, but if you need to be able to perform operations on